 How Much Better Is Running Than Cycling For Weight Loss?

 You might be wondering just how much better running is than cycling when it comes to weight loss.
 This can be a bit tricky to quantify, as it depends on several different factors such as your speed, the terrain you’re on, and how far you travel during your run or cycle.

 For example, while running helps with more weight loss overall, you can actually burn more calories on a cycle if you’re traveling uphill due to increased resistance on the pedals.

 In general, however, if we’re looking for a direct comparison without any of these factors then running and cycling come down to a 1:2 or 1:3 ratio of calories burned.

 This basically means that you’ll have to cycle 2-3 times the distance of running in order to burn the same amount of calories.

 What about the duration of the exercises instead of distance?
 An hour of running will burn around 566-839 calories, while an hour of cycling will burn around 498-738 calories.

 There might not seem like the biggest difference between the two, but you’d have to do much more work for an hour of cycling than you would for running.

 Okay, so we’ve established that running is much better than cycling when it comes to losing weight – but what about helping you build muscles?
 As it turns out, running once again comes out on top here.

-As we’ve already mentioned, running uses more muscles than cycling does, meaning that you’re working out more of your body on a run.
-As a result, you aren’t just giving your muscles more exercise while on a run – you’re working out more of them too!
+As we’ve already mentioned, running uses more muscles than cycling does, meaning that you’re working out more of your body.
+As a result, you aren’t just giving your muscles more exercise, you’re working out more of them too!